Orchesterbild der Nürnberger Symphoniker. Alle Musiker*innen neigen sich auf dem Gruppenbild nach rechts.

 New concert series at Schloss Bückeburg

 Schloss Bückeburg is known to be a magnet for visitors interested in culture.
 From the 2023/24 season, a new concert series with renowned soloists from the classical music scene will open in the magnificent ballroom.
-The "Schaumburg Castle Concerts" with their artistic director Prof. Boris Kuznetsov will thus set a cultural exclamation mark for the region and beyond.
+The "Schaumburg Castle Concerts" with their artistic director Prof. Boris Kusnezow will thus set a cultural exclamation mark for the region and beyond.
 In addition to artistic excellence, proximity to the audience with active participation in the concert programme plays an important role in the concert series.
 Moderated artist talks not only break down the barrier between audience and artist, they also facilitate and deepen access to the works performed.
 Thanks to generous funding from the Loewe Foundation, the Stiftung Niedersachsen and the Niedersächsische Sparkassenstiftung in association with Sparkasse Schaumburg, concertgoers can look forward to fair ticket prices and a lucrative subscription.

 Find out more at www.schaumburger-schlosskonzerte.de